-- In 2019 a total of 3,244 people were killed in reported traffic accidents in France. - France is 14th out of 27 EU countries in terms of the lowest numbers of fatalities per million inhabitants.
-Over the past twenty years this number has decreased at the same pace as the EU average. - Compared to the EU average, the distribution of fatalities in France shows a relatively high proportion of car occupants and fatalities younger than 25.
-The proportion of pedestrians on the other hand is much smaller than the EU average. - Over the past ten years there was an unfavourable trend in the number of fatalities and serious injuries for cyclists and on motorways.
+- In 2020 a total of 2,538 people were killed in reported traffic accidents in France. - France is 10th out of 27 EU countries in terms of the lowest numbers of fatalities per million inhabitants.
+Over the past twenty years this rate has decreased at the same pace as the EU average. - Compared to the EU average, the distribution of fatalities in France shows a relatively high proportion of fatalities younger than 25. - Over the past ten years there was an unfavourable trend in the number of fatalities and injuries for cyclists and on motorways.